 Austria and The Sound Of Music

-The Sound of Music is one of those classic movies that just makes you feel so much better after watching it.
-I’d been a huge fan since childhood, happily singing along to those famous songs, dreaming of skipping over the hills in Austria!
+The Sound of Music, filmed in Austria, is one of those classic movies that just makes you feel so much better for watching it.
+I’d been a huge fan since childhood, happily singing along to those famous songs, dreaming of the alpine mountains.

-Who can forget that opening scene filmed in the dramatic beauty of the Austrian Alps, not least, because it’s simply an unforgettable moment of cinema magic captivating you in an instant.
+Who can forget that opening scene filmed in the dramatic beauty of the Austrian Alps?

 An audience embraced by the scenery soon becomes mesmerised by song.
-Following the lead character, Maria, as she sings her heart out in the wild flower meadows of an Austrian Summer.
+Following the lead character, Maria, as she sings her heart out in wild flower meadows.

 This one piece of movie history has drawn tourists to the Austrian Alps long after the camera’s stopped rolling.
 There’s no mistaking these hills are still very much alive with The Sound of Music!